EEN421/EEN421.github.io/_posts/KQL-Detection-of-the-Week-The-Field-That-Wasnt-There.md

 This is the same telemetry-availability problem as Act I, applied to a network appliance instead of an endpoint agent.
 The detection is correct.
 The table might not exist.
 The field might not parse.
 And the failure mode is the same: zero rows that look like "nothing happened."

+But there is a step before the table and before the field: **do you know which of your NetScaler instances are internet-facing in the first place?** CVE-2026-19490 is an authentication bypass on a public-facing application (T1190).
+The entire attack surface is the set of NetScaler ADCs and Gateways reachable from the internet.
+If you don't have that inventory, you're deploying detections without knowing what you're defending — and you might be missing instances that are exposed but not feeding `CommonSecurityLog` at all.

+This is the same problem I wrote about last November in [Identify Your Exposed Internet-Facing Devices Before They Identify You](https://www.hanley.cloud/2025-11-25-Identify-Your-Exposed-Internet-Facing-Devices-Before-They-Identify-You/).
+That article's core thesis is that `IsInternetFacing == true` in `DeviceInfo` is a hint, not proof — and the fix is a multi-signal KQL approach that combines public IP assignment, inbound connection telemetry, remote-access port analysis, and Defender's own classification into a single composite view of what's actually exposed.
+The same logic applies here: before you write a single `CommonSecurityLog` detection for a Citrix auth bypass, you should already know which Citrix instances are internet-facing, whether they're forwarding CEF logs, and whether the CEF key names in `AdditionalExtensions` match the regex your detection expects.
+The detection is Step 2.
+The inventory is Step 1.
+And Step 1 is the one that most teams skip.

 The pipeline did its job — it surfaced the CVE from multiple intelligence sources and produced four complementary detections.
-The detection engineer's job is to validate the table, validate the field parsing, and deploy the subset that works in their environment.
+The detection engineer's job is to validate the attack surface, validate the table, validate the field parsing, and deploy the subset that works in their environment.
 Thursday's `leftanti` baseline is the one I'd ship first: it doesn't depend on a parsed HTTP status code, it doesn't require a specific URL path list, and it asks the detection question that most directly matches the CVE — "did an IP succeed without ever failing?"
+But before Thursday's query runs, the internet-facing device inventory should already have told you where it needs to run.

 <br/>